 It’s hard to believe, the company’s roots can be traced back to those old Bacon’s books printed in Chicago, or even a press clipping service out of Sweden, before that.
 Today, the company is perhaps the largest of its kind, and I think understanding how it got to the place it is now, offers an interesting window into the world of PR and the evolution of technology for the digital PR community.

-And so, for reasons that are equal parts public service and personal interest, I’ve combed through countless articles and announcements, and put together a chronological listing of the M&A transactions that have transformed Cision into the publicly traded entity it is in 2019.
+And so, for reasons that are equal parts public service and personal interest, I’ve combed through countless articles and announcements, and put together a chronological listing of the M&A transactions that have transformed Cision into the public or privately traded entity it is today.

 1) February 18, 2014: Enter GTCR

 Cision is publicly traded on the Swedish stock exchange.
 A subsidiary of the private equity firm GTCR subsidiary, called Blue Canyon, makes a public offer of 775 million in Swedish Krona (SEK) to for a majority stake in Cision, a provider of PR software and services such as, media monitoring, media list building, distribution and analysis.
 Exchange rates at the time indicate the offer was worth about $120 million (US).
 Rival Meltwater, which owned a minority stake in the then publicly traded Cision, makes a counteroffer to shareholders of $137 million.
 This initiates a bidding battle.
 In April, the Cision board votes for the GTCR offer, which ends up at being valued at about $170 million.
 Keep in mind, for the next few years, Cision is a privately held business owned by a PE firm.